 The Aughton & Ormskirk U3A has been organising Short Courses for its members over many years.
-These courses can be anything from three to ten sessions and have in the past covered a diverse range of subjects such as egyptology, astronomy, geology, poetry, painting, stained glass, meditation, ballroom dancing etc. See Short Courses in 2016 for past examples.
+These courses can be anything from three to ten or more sessions and have in the past covered a diverse range of subjects such as chemistry, egyptology, astronomy, geology, poetry, painting, stained glass, meditation, ballroom dancing.
+See Short Courses in 2016 for past examples.